 Water Kefir (Tibicos)

-Our naturally carbonated probiotic soda is made with seasonal organic fruit and a culture of beneficial bacteria and yeasts.
-Flavors include: pomegranate-apple, mixed berry, pluot-plum, and cherry.
+Our naturally carbonated probiotic soda is made with organic raspberries and blueberries and a culture of beneficial bacteria and yeasts.
 It's sweeter and more refreshing than kombucha, alcohol- and dairy-free, and contains dozens of LAB strains.

 Keto-Friendly Breads and Desserts